 Students Address Racism at Alumni Convocation

-Facebook Twitter Digg reddit Blogger April 24, 2018 Students of color address concerns again in Alumni Convocation Q & A with Bishop Dunlop and are again asked to wait.
+Facebook Twitter Digg reddit Blogger April 24, 2018 Students of color address concerns again in the Alumni Convocation Q & A with Bishop Dunlop and are again asked to wait.
 The administration has promised a video recording of the session will be made available soon.
 In the meantime, an audio…Read more

 SEPA letter to ULS Leadership Concerning Racism